SushantPoman/Study/Java notes.md

     - A thread terminates due to either of the following reasons:
     - It exits normally after its code has been executed.
     - An unusual event occurs, such as an unhandled exception or a segmentation fault.
 In Java, you can use the Thread.getState() method to get the current state of a thread.
-The java.lang.Thread.State enum defines constants for each thread state
+The java.lang.Thread.State enum defines constants for each thread state.\
+yeild(), sleep()

 ### How to make java class as immutable:
 Immutable class is a class which is once created, it’s contents can not be changed.
 Sometimes we need to create Immutable classes for some purposes such as not allowing outside world to modify the objects.
 We have several inbuilt classes in Java also.
 Some of them are: